GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (217).md

 **At Higher Tiers**: Each tier above minimum increases the range by 1 yard and the casting time by 1 action.

 **Critical Failure**: You accidentally are affected by this spell instead.
 Additionally, as a result of the spell, you must succeed a [Fort] save or be Obtunded for a number of rounds equal to the tier of the spell.

+#### Abridgement

+**Minimum Tier**: 2

+**Casting Time**: 5 actions

+**Range**: 1 yard

+**Effect**: When you cast this spell, you may choose to have the duration be a number of rounds equal to the spellcheck result or your concentration.
+You cannot change this after casting it.

+You create a shaped forcefield originating from a point within range which can appear as a bridge, ramp, stairs, knotted rope, ladder, or a beam with handholds.
+It can bridge a gap or be set aside some natural (or manufactured) feature to make scaling it easier.
+It can reach no greater than 5 yards this way.
+The amount of cover such a thing could provide can be dictated by the narrator by your description.

+If something would attempt to damage the forcefield, you must attempt a [Magic] check to keep it intact.
+If you do not have a [Magic] attribute, you perform the check with no attribute bonus.
+The DV is equal to the attack result.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the distance of the abridgement by half.

+**Critical Failure**: You fail to form the proper forcefield and find youself with 1d2 additional points of spell sickness.
+You also cannot recast the spell while you possess spell sickness.

 #### Absenting